denoland/manual/testing/mocking.md

 internal behavior matches expectations.
 Test spies on methods keep the original behavior but allow you to test how the method is called and what it returns.
-Test stubs are an extension of test spies that also replaces the original methods behavior.
+Test stubs are an extension of test spies that also replaces the original method's behavior.

 ## Spying

 Say we have two functions, `square` and `multiply`, if we want to assert that the `multiply` function is called during execution of the `square` function we need a way to spy on the `multiply` function.
-There are a few ways to achieve this with Spies, one is to have the `square` function take the `multiply` multiply as a parameter.
+There are a few ways to achieve this with Spies, one is to have the `square` function take the `multiply` as a parameter.

 ```ts
 // https://deno.land/std@$STD_VERSION/testing/mock_examples/parameter_injection.ts